digitalgroove/RoboND-Kinematics-Project/README.md

 ```
 Note: the **demo** flag has to be set to _"false"_ in `inverse_kinematics.launch` file under /RoboND-Kinematics-Project/kuka_arm/launch

-This should be the default value, so there should be no need to make any changes when running the project for the first time.
+This is the default value, so there should be no need to make any changes when running the project for the first time.

-Once Gazebo and rviz are up and running, make sure you see following in the gazebo world:
+Once Gazebo and Rviz are up and running, make sure you see following in the Gazebo world:

 	- Robot
 	- Shelf